103 can be written using four 4's:

 The cubic root of 103 is about 4.6875481477.

-The spelling of 103 in words is "one hundred three", and is thus an aban number and an iban number.
+The spelling of 103 in words is "one hundred three", and thus it is an aban number and an iban number.